Podsafe: For the podcaster

 As podcasting grows more and more popular, illegal use of heavily licensed music (as through the RIAA) starts to grow at an extremely high pace.
 This is in general of greater concern to podcasters than to the typical sharer of music, because podcasters usually produce their shows for and promote them to the public.

 Including such licensed music legally has its own set of caveats.
-Many licensing agencies, if they do intend to allow the use of their music on podcasts, will require not only the payment of royalties but also the use of DRM on the shows.
+Many licensing agencies, if they do intend to allow the use of their music on podcasts, will require not only the payment of royalties but also the use of digital rights management (DRM) on the shows.
 (DRM, because of its proprietary, system-specific nature, would be destructive to the general openness and system independence of podcasts.)

 Use of podsafe music instead of more stringently licensed material allows a podcaster to continue to produce an inexpensive, legal program with little hassle.
 Not least important for an independent podcaster is the promise of being able to avoid the confusing maze of licensing organizations.